repository005/js_and_rockets_tesing/README.md

 ## Instructions

 1. **Clone** this repo to a location of your choosing.
+2. Read all the 'Exercise' part before you start.
-2. Write your solution to the exercise making sure the provided tests are green.
+3. Write your solution to the exercise making sure the provided tests are green.
-3. Push your solution to a **private repo** in your **personal Github account**.
+4. Push your solution to a **private repo** in your **personal Github account**.
-4. When you are ready for us to take a look add the user `adjust-frontend` as collaborator to your repo.
+5. When you are ready for us to take a look add users `paul-pro` and `mmakarin` as collaborators to your repo.

 ## Exercise